artoodetoo/so-example/README.md

 ## License

-This project is free and distributed under MIT license
+StackOverflow DB for Laravel is open-sourced software licensed under the [MIT license](LICENSE.md).